spectrocloud/librarium/content/docs/06-integrations/00-antrea-cni.md

 Kubernetes network policies are supported by default.

 Antrea supports LoadBalancer services.
-Typically, implementing LoadBalancer services requires an external load balancer that is implemented by the Kubernetes Cloud Provider.
+Typically, implementing LoadBalancer services requires an external load balancer that is implemented by the Kubernetes cloud provider.

 Antrea provides two options for supporting LoadBalancer services without using an external load balancer:
 - Using Antrea’s built-in external IP management for Services of type LoadBalancer.